bright/new-www/content/blog/managing-decimals-in-pos-bill-splitting-for-restaurants.md

 While building POS payment solutions for retail and hospitality you will deal with decimals.
 Ensure your solution covers a variety of mathematical scenarios related to features like bill splitting.

-Do you struggle with implementing payment features? **As [POS software development company](/our-areas/pos-software-development/), we’ve been handling POS scaling for over a decade**, **contact us to discuss your solution**.
+Do you struggle with implementing payment features? **As [POS software development company](/our-areas/pos-software-development/), we’ve been handling POS scaling for over a decade.** **Contact us to discuss your solution!**

 <YouTubeEmbed url='https://youtu.be/gwM0SnHACMs?si=1-utjZt6h4rE8O3S' />